| For an organization to remain progressive, it must continually change with the

 families, and recruiting new members.
 Perhaps the VFW's most valuable assistance toward

+winning the war was in recruiting.
 Besides helping to register men for the draft, VFW posts helped with

 recruitment in other ways.
 Putting into action an idea first proposed at the 1915 National